Things to do

 Our three mining villages of Emmaville, Torrington and Deepwater have richly contrasting landscapes immersed in the history of the mining boom days.
 Take Tour Drive 11 – a 140km round trip including sights of rolling pastures of the New England, majestic trees and the mining country of our famous Reddestone sapphires.

 The mountain villages in Tour Drive 2 starts take you on a journey through the rolling New England countryside and majestic views of Elm and Poplar trees, aflame with colour in autumn.
-Explore the towering granite boulders and parklands at the Stonehenge Recreation and view the famous Balancing Rock before stopping for lunch at Glencoe’s Red Lion Tavern.
+Explore the towering granite boulders and parklands at the Stonehenge Recreation Park and view the famous Balancing Rock before stopping for lunch at Glencoe’s Red Lion Tavern.

 Emmaville boomed after the discovery of tin in the local creek in 1872 and was initially known as Vegetable Creek after the Chinese market gardens planted vegetables to feed the settlement.

 By the early 1900s the mining town’s population swelled to 7000 including 2000 Chinese, with 5 hotels, a joss house, school, postal services and a hospital.
 Australia’s first Medical Benefits Fund and St John’s Ambulance service both began in Emmaville.